Delon509/java-MatrixMultiply-Mutithread-/readme.md

 ![image](case1.JPG?raw=true)

 We can create thread base on the number of pair of row and column.
 Use the above image as an example , we will create 2*2 = 4 thread for calculation.
+Then we have to configure the stack size or